susan-davis/stellar-core/CREW.md

 - Three development opportunities times 15 crew means we need to find 45 slots in 10-12 episodes, which is an absolutely frantic pace.
 Limit the development system to department heads?
 Just one development step?
 - Firm up skill list
-- If second officer is Deck head, who is OOW during department head meetings?
-Does XO represent Deck in the meeting, while 2O takes the watch?
-Does Bosun take the watch?

 ## COMMAND CREW